 When analysing changes in AMU, the confounding effect of changes in the case-mix occurring in hospitals particularly during periods of high rate of COVID-19 must be considered.
 Therefore, collection of data allowing the control of confounders is also needed.
 Adequate statistical management of the data including the use of time series analyses is required to understand changes in antibiotic consumption amongst different healthcare and industrial sectors.

 Data on appropriateness of prescribing practices must also be considered both in the context of treatment guidelines and stewardship principles.
 To evaluate the quality of prescription, national, regional or local guidelines must exist as a reference.
 Such guidelines would be subject to change as new evidence is available.
-In terms of AMS, diagnosis confirming non-viral aetiology, antibiotic choice, dose, dosing frequency, route, duration and de-escalation are important considerations.
+In terms of antimicrobial stewardship, diagnosis confirming non-viral aetiology, antibiotic choice, dose, dosing frequency, route, duration and de-escalation are important considerations.

 Surveillance of antimicrobial resistance